Flint, Michigan: Primary and secondary schools

 Public K-12 education is provided under the umbrella of the Flint Community Schools.
 Students attend ten elementary schools, one middle school, and one high school (Flint Southwestern Academy).
 The city's original high school, Flint Central High School, was closed in 2009 because of a budget deficit and a lack of maintenance on the building by the Flint School District.
 The building, however, still stands.
 Flint Northern High School was converted to an alternative education school at the start of the 2013–14 school year and was closed later in 2014.
 The state-run Michigan School for the Deaf is located in Flint, and Michigan School for the Blind was previously there, having moved from Lansing in 1995.

 The Catholic high school is Fr.
 Luke M. Powers Catholic High School which is part of the Roman Catholic Diocese of Lansing and serves the entire county.
 The school moved from its location just north of Flint in Mt.
 Morris Township in 2013 into the former Michigan School for the Deaf building off of Miller Road in Flint, which received a $22 million renovation.
 The Valley School is a small private K–12 school.
-Flint also has several charter schools.
+Flint also has several charter schools, including International Academy of Flint, Flint Cultural Center Academy and Eagle's Nest Academy.